EWM Covered Call Strategy

 Frequently asked questions

-A covered call on EWM is the covered call strategy applied to EWM (etf).
+- A covered call on EWM is the covered call strategy applied to EWM (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With EWM etf trading near $26.99, the strikes shown on this page are snapped to the nearest listed EWM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EWM etf at $27.98 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed EWM chain strike and the premiums come straight from that session's bid/ask midpoint.